The Trust-Forum project

 integrated, that makes it good to replace email between users of

-more documented but has some remaining bugs.
+been inactivated).
+It is much more documented but has some

 Short description of the project

-basis of a new internet experience with a decentralised network of
+a new internet experience with a decentralised network of

 independent servers :